Transitioned: Death Doulas On Dying Well

 Meet the guests:

-- Dr. Aditi Sethi-Brown is a hospice physician, end-of-life doula and co-founder of the Center for Conscious Living and Dying.
-She is also a musician.
+- Dr. Aditi Sethi-Brown, a hospice physician, end-of-life doula and co-founder of the Center for Conscious Living and Dying, shares how she builds relationships with clients like Sara who are in the end-of-life planning process.

-- Sara Jenkins is an editor and writer living in Western North Carolina and a client of Aditi's.
+- Sara Jenkins, an editor and writer living in Western North Carolina, talks about working with Aditi and preparing for her death amidst a pandemic.